-The Amazon is vital for global biodiversity and combating carbon dioxide levels.
-The Cerrado region is arguably equal in importance to its neighbor to the west.
-The Cerrado region is a vast wooded grassland that covers over 20% of Brazil.
-Being the world’s most biodiverse savanna region, 5% of the Earth’s flora and fauna call Cerrado home.
+The Amazon is vital for global biodiversity and combating carbon dioxide levels, and the Cerrado region is arguably equal in importance to its neighbor to the west.
+The Cerrado is a vast wooded grassland covering over 20% of Brazil, and as the world’s most biodiverse savanna region, 5% of Earth’s flora and fauna call it home.

-Approximately 70% of the biomass in the Cerrado is underground and may hold up to 118 tons of carbon per acre.
-Agricultural practices that began in the region during the mid-20th century, along with the more recent rapid expansion of the soy and beef industries, have caused mass deforestation of about half of the region’s biomass.
+Approximately 70% of the Cerrado’s biomass lies underground, holding up to 118 tons of carbon per acre.
+Agricultural practices that began in the region during the mid-20th century, along with the recent rapid expansion of the soy and beef industries, have caused mass deforestation in nearly half of the region’s biomass.
 If current trends continue, the Cerrado will lose tens of millions of native vegetation acres by 2030.

-This is sad news for already endangered wildlife like jaguars, giant anteaters, armadillos, and maned wolves.
-It’s also putting water quality at risk for streams and rivers that people depend on for drinking water.
-The director of Ocean Blue Project, Richard Arterbury, believes that the best solution for the region is to halt deforestation and begin immediate recuperation with planting of native trees and shrubs that have been lost to fires and that wildlife depend on for survival.
+This is devastating news for endangered wildlife including jaguars, giant anteaters, armadillos, and maned wolves.
+Additionally, residents who depend on clean streams and rivers for drinking water face the risk of losing such resources.
+Ocean Blue’s director, Richard Arterbury, believes the best solution for these potential problems is twofold: 1) immediately halt deforestation and 2) begin a process of recuperation by planting native trees and shrubs that wildlife depend on for survival.

-Ocean Blue Project board member and Regional Director of Brazil, Marina Losi Monteiro grew up in Goiás, a state of Brazil, situated in the Center-West area of the country that is home to both the Amazon and Cerrado regions.
-The name Goiás derives from the name of an indigenous community.
-Right now, Monteiro is working with the local government of Nova Veneza and Brazabrantes cities of Goiás, to restore a local stream, with goals to prevent water pollution, and air pollution.
+Ocean Blue Project board member and Regional Director of Brazil, Marina Losi Monteiro, grew up in Goiás, Brazil, which is home to both the Amazon and Cerrado regions.
+Monteiro is currently working with local governments in Goiás cities including Nova Veneza and Brazabrantes, with the goal of restoring a local stream and preventing both air, water pollution and ultimately Brazil climate.

-The restoration and wildlife enhancement project in Brazil’s Cerrado region is being developed to educate youth from local schools while enhancing wildlife habitat for target species like Piauçu, South American Tapir, Giant Anteater and many more.
-Plantation of native shrubs and trees will stabilize water temperature as canopy grows to shade the area while the roots will help prevent erosion and sedimentation of the stream and sequester carbon dioxide underground.
+The Restoration and Wildlife Enhancement Project in Brazil’s Cerrado region is being developed to educate students from local schools and enhance wildlife habitats for species including the Piauçu, South American Tapir, Giant Anteater and many more.
+By planting native shrubs and trees, water temperatures will stabilize as canopy grows to shade the surrounding area, while the roots will help prevent erosion and sedimentation of the stream and sequester carbon dioxide underground.

-Monteiro is doing more than plantation events with local youth as Marina and her family are also leading their community in cleanup efforts.
-On International Cleanup Day on September 21st, volunteers removed a lot of plastics, glass bottles and metals by the local stream, Ribeirão Cachoeira.
-That cleanup project also allowed the volunteers to have more contact with nature and become more aware of local plant and animal species.
-Monteiro is now planning more cleanup events and environment education projects for and with the community.
+In addition to planning these events with local young people, Monteiro and her family are also leading their community in cleanup efforts.
+On September 21st, International Cleanup Day, volunteers removed plastics, glass bottles, and metals near the local stream, Ribeirão Cachoeira.
+The project allowed volunteers to have more contact with nature and become more aware of local plant and animal species.
+Monteiro continues to plan future cleanup events and environment education projects within her community.

 Water Pollution Facts